 Children love “treasure boxes”, especially ones filled with things that are new, uncommon, ones that tell a story: about a far-far-away land and people: how they look, what people wear, eat; what their traditions and customs are, what animals live there, etc. So, in the essence, a Continental box is a miniature story of the entire continent.
 You may further subdivide it into Country Boxes with objects pertaining to a particular country.
-You may fill it with anything that represents that continent or that country like: pottery, utensils, fabrics, tapestry, bookmarks, money-currency, stamps, pictures of: children, people at work, unique foods, flags, maps, books- child level etc. Continent box (or a Country box) is a wonderful hands-on fun way to expose your child to the diversity of our world, indirectly teaching geography and culture.
+You may fill it with anything that represents that continent or that country like pottery, utensils, fabrics, tapestry, bookmarks, money-currency, stamps, pictures of: children, people at work, unique foods, flags, maps, books- child level etc. Continent box (or a Country box) is a wonderful hands-on fun way to expose your child to the diversity of our world, indirectly teaching geography and culture.
 There is really no better way to learn:)

 Montessori education is based, among other things, on peace education, which focuses on the way cultural awareness can foster a more peaceful non-violent world.
-Children, as part of Montessori curriculum, gain awareness of the world around them by exploring different countries, cultures, customs, food, ethnic attire, music, climate, language, animals etc. By raising our consciousness about human diversity, we learn to understand and accept our similarities and differences; we do not tolerate discrimination, and we become more compassionate towards oneself and others.
+Children, as part of the Montessori curriculum, gain awareness of the world around them by exploring different countries, cultures, customs, food, ethnic attire, music, climate, language, animals etc. By raising our consciousness about human diversity, we learn to understand and accept our similarities and differences; we do not tolerate discrimination, and we become more compassionate towards oneself and others.
 My children respect the differences, and often admire other cultures.
-So, I was inspired to started making our Continent Boxes, the activity, which became the favorite of my children!
+So, I was inspired to start "making" our Continent Boxes, the activity, which became the favorite of my children!

 My Parents live in Asia now, so we started with the Asia continent box.
-But soon, we realized that we have too many beautifully collected relics representing so may parts of Asia, that we decided to subdivide our Asia Box into few boxes: China (below), South Korea, Japan etc ...
+But soon, we realized that we have too many beautifully collected relics representing so many parts of Asia, that we decided to subdivide our Asia Box into few boxes: China (below), South Korea, Japan etc ...

 Today Adrian is eager to explore the China🇨🇳 Box.